Setting the Sent Items folder for IMAP accounts in Outlook 2013 or Outlook 2016

 How do I configure Outlook 2013 to save my Sent Items on the mail server?

-Outlook 2013’s IMAP implementation has changed quite dramatically when compared to previous versions of Outlook.
+Outlook 2013’s IMAP implementation has changed quite dramatically when compared to previous versions of Outlook and has remained mostly the same in Outlook 2016.
 While it does do a better job at getting the special folders correct more often, there sadly is no more option to change it manually in case Outlook gets it wrong.

-When Outlook 2013 can’t find the correct folder for the Sent Items or Deleted Items folder, it will create a folder within your mailbox which doesn’t sync with the mail server.
+When Outlook 2013 or Outlook 2016 can’t find the correct folder for the Sent Items or Deleted Items folder, it will create a folder within your mailbox which doesn’t sync with the mail server.
 This is why the folder holds “This computer only” behind its name.

 Correcting this is a little less obvious as it was in Outlook 2010 but still possible for most IMAP mail servers.